Stape

 2.2 Existing user with no active sessions

-2.2.2 Write user data based on Stape User ID in Firestore again with the help of the Firestore writer tag.
+2.2.2 Write user data based on Stape User ID in Firestore again with the help of the Firestore Writer tag.

 Write user data based on Stape User ID in Firestore

-2.2.3 To check that the session is active, I use the Firestore Reader variable to extract the timestamp associated with this user in the Firebase.
+2.2.3 To check that the session is active, we use the Firestore Reader variable to extract the timestamp associated with this user in the Firebase.
 Then, check the difference between the user’s last session timestamp and the current timestamp.
 If the timestamp is more than 30 minutes, a new session has started.

 2.2.4 Parameters are updated like below: